taikoxyz/taiko-mono/packages/protocol/README.md

 yarn test
 ```

-To run test cases that rley on a go-ethereum node:
+To run test cases that rely on a go-ethereum node:

 ```bash
 yarn test:geth